bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-4--advanced-circuitry/README.md

 * Combine the low pass and high pass filters together to create a band pass filter
   - Compare with using each filter by itself
 #### Activity 6 - Putting it all together
-* Connect the output of Activity 4 (Transimpedance amplifier) to the input of Activity 5 (Filters).
+* Connect the output of Activity 4 (Transimpedance amplifier) to the input of Activity 5 (Filters), replacing the potentiometer with the amplifier output.
 Connect the output of the filter to an analog pin on the ESP32 and plot your data!
 This is the complete circuit capable of measuring your pulse!
   - Fine tune the transimpedance amplifier resistor and filter resistor to get a clear signal.
 If you have time, you can try calculating your pulse.
   - You will have group work time to find the ideal values, so solutions for Activity 6 will not be posted
     <details>